mattdesl/pen-plotter-blog-post/markdown/Part-1.md

 <sup>✏️ See [here](https://github.com/mattdesl/pen-plotter-blog-post/blob/master/code/test-print.js) to see the generated source code of this print.</sup>

-The generated `test-file.js` file is ready to go; you can edit the ES2015 code to see changes reflected in your browser.
-When you are happy, hit `Cmd + S` (save PNG) or `Cmd + P` (save SVG) to export your print from the browser.
+The generated `test-print.js` file is ready to go; you can edit the ES2015 code to see changes reflected in your browser.
+When you are happy, hit `Cmd + S` (save PNG) or `Cmd + P` (save SVG) to export your print from the browser — the files will save to your Downloads folder.

 # Geometry & Primitives